Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Discussion

-A limitation of our study borne out of the exclusion of hemispheres with significant involvement with any other type of tauopathy or FTLD-TDP except AD for the analysis of correlations of regional cortical thickness with the underlying neuropathological ratings.
-Amongst the 37 specimens, 22 had AD pathology with existence of co-pathologies.
+In our dataset, amongst the 135 specimens, 82 had AD pathology with existence of co-pathologies.
 Future studies may apply this dataset and pipeline to help disentangle the differential contributions of unique pathologies to individual atrophy patterns.
 Separately, we are aware that the pathology measures and MRI segmentation-based measures were obtained from contralateral hemispheres, which could potentially weaken the observed associations.
 But pathology in AD is usually largely symmetrical between the hemispheres, and therefore leaves less room for biases in the observed correlations, as claimed in a recent study \cite{ravikumar2021ex} which showed that correlations between MTL thickness maps and both contralateral and ipsilateral semi-quantitative p-tau pathology scores did not detect substantially different correlation patterns.
 Another limitation is that our study relies on semi-quantitative measures of neuropathology, which are subjective and might not reflect a linear pathology burden.
 We are currently in the process of obtaining neuropathology measurements from the same hemisphere histology, and developing machine learning-based quantitative pathological ratings to further validate our work.
-The current study provides support for future work to use larger datasets, quantitative pathology measures to describe the contribution of multiple pathologies to brain morphology in neurodegenerative diseases.
-But, overall we observe a similar trend as described in our recent work \cite{sadaghiani2022associations}, which looked at regional cortical thickness with tau burden.
+The current study provides support for future work to use larger datasets and quantitative pathology measures to describe the contribution of multiple pathologies to brain morphology in neurodegenerative diseases.
+But, overall we observe a similar trend as described in our recent work \cite{sadaghiani2022associations}, which looked at regional cortical thickness with p-tau burden.
 These limitations could be avoided by expanding our analysis to a larger dataset, which we are actively working towards.

+Lastly, we should mention that our postmortem imaging project was launched shortly before the COVID-19 pandemic, which greatly interfered with our ability to maintain consistency in formalin fixation.
+This has been addressed in our Center's more recent autopsies, where we aim for consistent 60 days fixation.
+Like other limitations, we hypothesize that if formalin fixation had been more consistent, that would only lead to stronger associations between structure and pathology.